 There was a semi-formal process for becoming a customer.
 In order to become one, you had to be introduced by one.
 My friend Charles was among the first to be admitted and he recommended me into the fold soon after.

 Everyone involved with the store was named Hank which seemed like more of a joke than a serious stab at anonymity.
 Scott and most of the other Hanks were well known in the City.
-And by the time “The Store” was operating in full swing, there was a constant and very noticeable stream of customers up and down the stairs to the top floor of the purple Victorian.
+By the time “The Store” was operating in full swing, there was a constant and obvious stream of customers up and down the stairs to the top floor of the purple Victorian in the heart of gay San Francisco.

 The purchase process was simple.
 I’d call and ask for Hank, tell them my name and who introduced me, and I’d be given an appointment slot at “The Store”.
 For the first few months, appointments were spaced far apart so that customers didn’t see each other.
-Then traffic exceeded the number of time slots and customers were passing each other on the stairs.
-A fainting couch seating area was added where a melange of Drag queens, leather men, and three-piece suits waited patiently for their time to score.
+Traffic soon exceeded the number of time slots, though, and customers were passing each other on the stairs.
+A long fainting couch was added to a formal seating area where a melange of Drag queens, leather men, and three-piece suits waited patiently for their time to score.

 The merchandise was displayed on a card table in the dining room.
 You could smell and touch the wares, but not light up.
 Your purchase was weighed on an antique balance scale used in an assay office during the Gold Rush.
 These were men who knew how to retail.